 The Anti-Defection legislation bill was tabled in the Parliament by A.K Sen.

-See Also – 53rd amendment of Indian constitution
+Also read – 53rd amendment of the Indian constitution

-(2) member is disqualified under the Tenth schedule
+- Member is disqualified under the Tenth schedule.

 Anti-Defection Law or the 52nd constitutional amendment act laid the rules to tackle political party defection or rather the growing politics of defection.
 As such no major amendment to the articles was done in this amendment.
 The courts gave the tenth schedule a go-ahead as it did not hamper the basic structure of the constitution.

 Love for the power of administration and other benefits plays a key role in these cases.